Pediatric Advanced Care Team (PACT)

-Many programs throughout the Hospital use the services of the Pediatric Advanced Care Team (PACT) to help children who are born with conditions or who develop diseases that cannot be cured.
+Many programs throughout the Hospital use the services of the Pediatric Advanced Care Team (PACT) to help children with serious or complicated conditions and their families.

 We deliver palliative care to relieve pain and stress and meet your child's and family's psychological, social and spiritual needs.